rvikmanis/redux-kefir/README.md

 let stateProjection = createProjection(store)
 ```

-To do anything useful with the newly minted projection, we must use the [Kefir API](https://rpominov.github.io/kefir/).
+To do anything useful with the newly minted `stateProjection`, we must use the [Kefir API](https://rpominov.github.io/kefir/).

 ---